gibsjose/rocket/README.md

 * C++: `camel-case`
 * Python: `underscores`

-For Python, `Rocket` will default to naming the main script, for example, `Rocket.py`, instead of just `Rocket`.
+For Python, `rocket` will default to naming the main script, for example, `Rocket.py`, instead of just `rocket`.
 If you would like to remove the `.py` extension, add the following attribute to the python `language.json`:
 ```json
     "extension": false
 ```

 ## Git
-`Rocket` can create a local (or remote, see below) `git` repository, complete with a language-specific `.gitignore` and a project-specific `README.md`
+`rocket` can create a local (or remote, see below) `git` repository, complete with a language-specific `.gitignore` and a project-specific `README.md`

 ## GitHub
-`Rocket` uses `hub create` to create the new GitHub repository.
+`rocket` uses `hub create` to create the new GitHub repository.
 It then runs `git push --set-upstream origin master` to make the first push to the master branch of the remote repository.

 ## Credits
 * Generic C and C++ Makefile: [@mbcrawfo](https://github.com/mbcrawfo/GenericMakefile)